From soothing stress to providing weird minerals you didn't know you need, iced tea provides more than just a refreshing boost.

 Dehydration sucks, so to speak.
 Hydration is good.
 The Harvard School of Public Health lists tea as a great source of hydration.
 Despite the common myth that caffeine dehydrates the body, there is ample evidence that such is not the case.

 2. Boosts your antioxidants

 Everything is all about the antioxidants these days, we can’t seem to escape the heaping of accolades on these plant compounds that fight cell-damaging free radicals in the body.
-But if they really prove to be as beneficial as science seems to think they are, then we should be scarfing them down as frequently as possible!
-And on that note, according to WebMD, tea has about eight to 10 times the polyphenol antioxidants found in fruits and vegetables.
+But if they really prove to be as beneficial as science seems to think they are, then we should be scarfing them down as frequently as possible.
+And on that note, by some accounts, tea has about eight to 10 times the polyphenol antioxidants found in fruits and vegetables.

 3. Offers a superior swap for sugary soda

 A 12-ounce can of regular cola contains 39 grams of total sugar, which is about 9 1/2 teaspoons of sugar and 140 calories.
 Twelve ounces of unsweetened iced tea has 0 teaspoons of sugar and 2 calories.

 Some research has shown that drinking tea may help prevent tooth loss; tea changes the pH in your mouth, which may prevent cavities.
 At the very least, it appears not to harm tooth enamel like some beverages do.

 The Tea Association of the USA explains that more than 3,000 published research studies exist that evaluate the role tea and tea compounds, such as epigallocatechin gallate (EGCG), may play in cancers of various sites.
 The effects apply to a number of different cancers and are linked to varying degrees of significant success.